Lorelei Bachman: Personal life

 Bachman is from Surrey, British Columbia, Canada.
-She is the daughter of Canadian rocker Randy Bachman of the classic rock bands The Guess Who and Bachman Turner Overdrive, and sister of pop musician Tal Bachman.
+She is the daughter of Canadian rocker Randy Bachman of the classic rock bands The Guess Who and Bachman Turner Overdrive.

 Bachman is of German, Scottish, Ukrainian and British descent.
 She accompanied her father and siblings to Germany for the CBC Genealogy program "Who Do You Think You Are?"

 Career

 Bachman has written pop music for recording artists as well as thematic music for television and theatre.
 She co-wrote several selections for Koba Entertainment's Follow Your Berry Own Beat.
 Her music was also featured in the television series Edgemont.

 Bachman is a published author.
 Her children’s book "Margo Madagascar" was published by Quarry Press in 2015 and featured at Word Vancouver 2016.
 Her second book, "Quiet Like Me" is soon to be released.
 Bachman was a regular column contributor for The Early Childhood Coalition.
 In addition, Bachman has written for print and online publications.
-She currently works as Social Media & Marketing Specialist for Vinyl Tap on Corus Radio.
+She currently works as Social Media Manager.